 - Incubate the tubes at 94°C for 5 min in a preheated thermal cycler block with the heated lid closed.
 Remove the tubes from the block and immediately add 2 µl of 0.5 M EDTA.
 Vortex and spin down the tubes and place them on ice.
 Note: Stick to the specified amounts and volumes, as scaling may affect fragmentation efficiency and the resulting size distribution.
 If higher amounts are processed use several tubes.

-- Collect contents of all tubes, add one-tenth volumes of 3 M sodium acetate, glycogen (100 µg/ml final concentration) and 2.5 volumes of 100% ethanol.
+- Collect contents of all tubes, add one-tenth volume of 3 M sodium acetate, glycogen (100 µg/ml final concentration) and 2.5 volumes of 100% ethanol.
 Mix the contents and incubate at −80°C overnight.

 - Aspirate the supernatant and let the pellet air-dry.
 Resuspend the pellet in 300 µl of RNase-free water.